finger-typing/fingertyping/README.md

 ![FingerTyping Logo](/public/logo.png)

-Finger Typing is a  application designed as user-friendly, to help users improve their typing speed and accuracy.
+Finger Typing is a  application designed as user-friendly and clean ui.
 It offers a variety of features to make learning and practicing typing fun and engaging.
 Built with Next.js and TypeScript.
 Finger Typing is fully open-source and secure.

 ## Contributing